How to debug Magento

 Again, rather than disable modules via the Magento admin panel, it is more practical to do this at a file level.

-Typically, to disable a module the "proper" way, you would edit the respective ./app/etc/modules/MyModule.xml file and set <active>false</active> - however, this doesn't actually prevent a class from loading.
+./app/etc/modules/MyModule.xml file and set <active>false</active> - however, this doesn't actually prevent a class from loading.

 If another class extends a given class in a module (ignoring any Magento dependency declarations), it will still be loaded - regardless of whether the extension is disabled or not.